-Open-air coolers are the most common, and all of the graphics cards currently listed in this article operate with their assistance.
-For the most part, open-air coolers are the best solution for the majority of gaming PCs because they feature good overall heat dissipation and can benefit more from case fans.
-These coolers can utilize anywhere from one to three fans, but in the case of budget cards such as the GTX 1650 Super, they usually come with two or three.
+Open-air coolers are the most common, and all of the graphics cards listed in this article operate with their assistance.
+Generally speaking, open-air coolers are the best solution for the majority of gaming PCs as they feature good overall heat dissipation and can benefit more from case fans.
+These coolers can use anywhere from one to three fans.
+In the case of budget cards like the GTX 1650 Super, they usually come with two or three.